-You can report an infestation using our online forms for West Berkshire and Wokingham Borough.
+If you are unable to resolve your concerns you can report an infestation using our online forms for West Berkshire.

 PPP endorse the Campaign for Responsible Rodenticide Use (CRRU) Code of Practice principles which focuses on preventative measures of pests control.
 Unnecessary use of poisons can result in a high level of resistance, and may also be harmful to wildlife.